Skip to main content

 Lindsey Oakley

-- Partner | FORVIS
+- Partner | Forvis Mazars

 Learning Objectives:

-• Identify common uniform single audit questions and determine answers based on guidance available
+• Identify common uniform single audit questions and determine answers based on guidance available.

-• Apply lessons learned, best practices and practical applications in performing a single audit
+• Apply lessons learned, best practices, and practical applications in performing a single audit.

 3:55 PM – 5:10 PM EDT